Ellipticity and discrete series: Introduction

 \section{Introduction}

-Let $\uG$ be a connected reductive group defined over $\R$ and $G:=\uG(\R)$ its group of real points.
-In this article we give an elementary proof of Harish-Chandra's condition for the existence of discrete series representations for $G$.
-We first put this problem in the more general context of real spherical spaces.
+Let $\uG$ be a connected reductive algebraic group defined over $\R$ and $G:=\uG(\R)$ its group of real points.
+In this article we give an elementary proof that Harish-Chandra's compact Cartan subgroup condition is necessary for $G$ to have discrete series.
+To explain the background, we first describe the problem in the more general context of real spherical spaces.